Lamborghini Espada: Series III

 The Espada S3 was launched in 1972.
 With this revision, the interior now incorporated a redesigned aluminum-trimmed instrument panel that kept all instruments and most controls (including the radio) within easy reach of the driver.
 Several exterior changes were also made.
 Newly designed wheels on five-stud hubs replaced the earlier knock-off wheels.
-These wheels were also used on some late S2 Espadas.
-They were fitted with wider Pirelli Cinturato 215/70WR15 CN12 tyres.
+These wheels were also used on some late S2 Espadas, now fitted with wider, 215/70 tyres.
 The front grille now had a square instead of hexagonal mesh.
 New tail lights were used, sourced from the Alfa Romeo 1750 Berlina.
 A sunroof was now available as an option.

-The 350 hp engine was carried over from the S2.
+The 350 PS engine was carried over from the S2.
 Power steering by ZF and air conditioning were now standard.
 Spring and shock absorber tuning was altered slightly.
 In 1974, a Chrysler Torqueflite 3 speed automatic transmission became available as an option.

 From 1975, large impact bumpers had to be installed to meet United States safety requirements.
 US emissions requirements also led to the factory adding a secondary air injection pump and special tuning of carburetors and the ignition system.
 Some people consider these later US-spec cars as a separate fourth series, but Lamborghini did not officially change the model designation.